Close

 Passport Requirements

-Your passport must be valid for at least 6 months beyond your planned departure date from Serbia.
+Your passport must be valid for at least 90 days after your intended departure date from Serbia.
+Passports must have at least two consecutive blank pages and must have been issued within the past 10 years.
 Citizens of EU countries, Switzerland, and several Balkan nations may use national ID cards instead of passports.

 Who Needs a Visa?

-Citizens of China, India, Pakistan, Bangladesh, and most African countries require a visa before arrival.
+Citizens of countries not on the visa-exempt list must obtain a visa from a Serbian diplomatic mission before arrival.
+This includes citizens of China, India, Pakistan, Bangladesh, and most African countries.
 No visa-on-arrival facility exists at Serbian borders.

 Transit Passengers